zephyr06/Energy_Opt_NLP/README.md

 This repo implements energy optimization for real-time systems based on nonlinear programming, and explores special structure to achieve efficient optimization.

 # RoadMap/TODO
-1. warm start on response time during optimization;
-can we bound the incremental response time analysis?

 2. test with scale
 how to limit the boundary, i.e., the computation time can only increase